Department of Sociology

 Fax: (503) 725-3957

-Projects: 1) Advancing a developmental model of college student success: Identifying and understanding key issues for first year college students, a collaborative project with David Morgan, comparing student mentor and faculty/advisors’ perspectives on how a set of previously-identified milestones and adjustment issues that need to be addressed by new freshmen in their first year on campus are organized in regards to relative importance, temporal sequencing, and clustering.
+2) Completing a collaborative project with David Morgan, comparing student mentor and faculty/advisors' perspectives on how a set of previously-identified milestones and adjustment issues that need to be addressed by new freshmen in their first year on campus are organized in regards to relative importance, temporal sequencing, and clustering.

 3) Developing a Mentor learning network for NIH researchers, a collaboration between Oregon Health Sciences University and PSU's Center for Interdisciplinary Mentoring Research to adapt an innovative web-based performance assessment and learning network created by America Learns, LLC, to meet the special needs and circumstances of NIH-sponsored mentored scientist relationships.